We are too impatient to watch a long video at a normal playback speed because time is the most valuable asset.

 A Larger Volume of Content

 As your attention span reduces over time, old movies may start to seem boring to you due to their slow pace.
-The same goes for 500-600 page long books or audiobooks that have long introductions.
+The same goes for 500-600 page-long books or audiobooks that have long introductions.
 Thus, you can increase your listening and reading speed to consume more information in a short period of time.
 In this way, you will get more motivated to learn more while spending less time.

-Active Listening
+Enhanced focus on Active Listening

 Speeding up playback speed can make it difficult to keep up, leading to replaying some parts for better comprehension.
 Despite the challenges, active listening has several important benefits, such as focused attention and improved concentration on daily tasks.
 What is more, adapting to faster listening can help develop multitasking skills while enabling the brain to quickly grasp important information.